-A county in Kenya has proposed to spend a massive Sh200 million ($2 million) in building the governors palatial home.
+A county in Kenya is planning to spend a whopping $2 million on the governor's residence

 Nyeri County plans to use the money to purchase land, fund architectural design and construction of Governor Mutahi Kahiga's residence between 2018 and 2022.